Matt-Perejda/tyler-technologies-maine-app-challenge-lab/README.md

 Try to solve this on your own.
 If you get stuck, you can ask a classmate or look at solution-part2.js

-This is a link to completed and working version of this project: https://studio.code.org/projects/applab/VNU08Zd4ZTLJqqGKyhdj6LoUwaQsBreqajMjdBL51RY
+This is a link to a complete and working version of this project: https://studio.code.org/projects/applab/VNU08Zd4ZTLJqqGKyhdj6LoUwaQsBreqajMjdBL51RY